AndersDeath/diary2/000-current.md

 # 04 February - Saturday - Yerevan - 128 day of immigration

 Today I have a full day off.
 This is amazing.
+I decided that having at lest one day off is amazing idea.